Persian MS 396 (The John Rylands Library, The University of Manchester)

 Bibliographical description based on an index created by Reza Navabpour circa 1993, derived from a manuscript handlist by Michael Kerney, circa 1890s and his Bibliotheca Lindesiana, Hand-list of Oriental Manuscripts: Arabic, Persian, Turkish, 1898.

-Revised and expanded by Jake Benson in 2021 with reference to the manuscript.
+Manuscript description by Jake Benson in 2021 with reference to the volume.

 Funding of Cataloguing